 Asylum is a process by which a foreign national may seek permanent residence in the United States, based on a history or reasonable fear of persecution in their country of origin, whether for political, religious, ethnic or other reasons.
 A person may apply for asylum while residing within the United States.

-To gain asylum status, one must be a refugee.
-Under U.S. law, a refugee is an alien who is both:
+To gain asylum status, one must first be a refugee.
+Under American law, a refugee is foreign national who is:

 An alien may file an application for asylum in two ways: affirmatively with the Department of Homeland Security or defensively with an immigration judge after the Department of Homeland Security has initiated removal (i.e., deportation) proceedings.
 In both affirmative and defensive applications, asylum claimants are entitled to have an attorney represent them, either at their own expense or through a nonprofit agency.
 Both affirmative and defensive claims are made on Form I-589.

 Asylum claims filed affirmatively are decided by an asylum officer.
 After an interview (through the applicant’s own interpreter, if needed), the officer determines if the applicant is telling the truth and is in fact a refugee.
-The officer then either grants the application or, if the applicant is not in valid immigration status, initiates proceedings to have the applicant removed.
+The officer will either grant the application or initiate removal proceedings if the applicant is not in valid immigration status.

 This risk of denial and deportation means that affirmative asylum applicants need to be aware of these frequently cited reasons for denial: